italia/spid-cie-oidc-docs/docs/en/authorization_endpoint.rst

      - |spid-icon| |cieid-icon|
    * - **iss**
      - Unique Identifier of the OP that has created the Authentication Response.
 The RP MUST validate this parameter and MUST NOT allow more OPs to use the same identifier.
-MANDATORY only for CIE.
      - |cieid-icon|

 Errors